 36 : 3 = 12 is “trentasei diviso tre uguale dodici” (thirty-six divided by three equals twelve)

-If the result of the division has no rest (like in the example above), it is called “quoto“; instead, it is called “quoziente” if the division has rest.
+If the result of the division has no remainder (like in the example above), it is called “quoto“; instead, it is called “quoziente” if the division has remainder.

 Visit our online shop: LearnAmo Collection!
 You’ll find many interesting products for every age and taste!
 What are you waiting for?
 Choose your product and tell to your friends!